Category: Pharmaceuticals and Biotechnology

 Thin film composite membranes

-Researcher: Dr. Tamar Segal-Peretz
+Researcher: Assoc.
+Prof. Tamar Segal-Peretz

 Thin film composite (TFC) membranes are utilized in various industries, including water treatment, agriculture, manufacturing, power generation, waste treatment, military, and semiconductors.
 For decades, the industry standard for fabricating the active layer of these membranes has been interfacial polymerization (IP),...